2600projects/CRTPi-RGB/README.md

     **At this point, HDMI will no longer be used**
-    Put SD card back in Pi and power on while connected to your output device Quit EmulationStation to go to the commandline or connect via SSH

-    **Need to add Instructions to change ownership to EmulationStation directory files** Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+rwx /opt/retropie/configs/all/*.sh" Restore read/write access to files with the command "sudo chmod a+rw -R /home/pi/RetroPie/splashscreens/"
+    Put SD card back in Pi and power on while connected to your output device Quit EmulationStation to go to the commandline or connect via SSH Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+rwx /opt/retropie/configs/all/*.sh" Restore read/write access to files with the command "sudo chmod a+rw -R /home/pi/RetroPie/splashscreens/"